tylerneylon/math/randnn/randnn.md

 \providecommand{\flexspace}{\;\;\smallscrskip{-0.3em}}

 This is an illustrated tour of neural networks in their primordial, untrained state.
-Neural networks are notoriously difficult beasts to understand, and my aim is to provide both a peek into the inherent beauty of this world, as well as to help you build a bit of intuition to help you shape your initial model --- specifically, by an informed choice of hyperparameters.
-I'll assume you know that neural networks are tools for machine learning, and that you have a little bit of a coding and math background, but I'll try to keep things friendly.
+Neural networks are notoriously difficult beasts to understand.
+My aim is to provide a peek into the inherent beauty of this challenging world, and to build your intuition for how to set up neural networks through informed hyperparameter choices.
+I'll assume that you know
+neural networks are tools for machine learning, and that you have a little bit of a coding and math background, but I'll try to keep things friendly.

 A random neural network looks like this: